 Step 6: The embryo transfer!
 The highest quality embryo that is available to the intended parents is transferred to the gestational carrier to attempt a pregnancy.
-Depending on the circumstances, two embryos may be transferred but this is becoming increasingly rare.
 A pregnancy test can be attempted about two weeks after the transfer.

 Most frequently, surrogates are on a medication regime for 10-12 weeks.
 With our All-In Surrogate Care and Compensation Package, she receives comprehensive support from a team of experts.
 There can be unforeseen circumstances in which the stimulation process takes a bit longer, or may even need to be canceled and restarted the next month if the ovaries are over or under responding to the medical protocol.